 Ed Teancum Murdock

 Ed is the son of Pernetta and Joseph Stacey he lived on the Uinta Valley Reservation and worked at the Whiterocks store with his brother Frank.
 He had land and a family.
 He was denied access to the Agency along with his brother Frank and his sister Betsey.
 The reason being they were not "Ute".
-Ed returned to Heber where some of his family remains. some of his descendants are now members of the Timpanogos Tribe.
+Ed returned to Heber where some of his family remains. some of his descendants are now members of the Timpanogos Nation.
 Ed is buried in Heber.

 Glen Murdock is the son of Frank Judson Murdock.
 He and his two sisters lived on the Uinta Valley Reservation.
 None of them were ever allowed to gain access to the agency.
 He married Lula Harris daughter of Mary Reed.
 He is buried in the Ft.
 Duchesne Cemetery.